3willows/easyAffirmation/README.md

 ## Why?

-- Save time on purely mechanical aspects of making an affirmation, leaving more room to think about the substance.
+- Save time on purely mechanical aspects of making an affirmation, leave room to think about the substance.
 - Help people who have never seen an affirmation before (e.g. many law students) what one looks like.

 ## User story